MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will:

-- Add existing CSS file to the web application and link it to the layout.
+To improve the appearance of the web application, a CSS should be used.
+In this exercise you will add a CSS file to the web application, and add a link from the layout to the CSS file.
-- Style the main menu  and the elements inside the views by adding new CSS rules to an existing CSS file.

 The main tasks for this exercise are as follows: